changetocoding/PyLoreKelly/Week11/Week11.md

 I've uploaded my bank statements from when I was travelling.
 Process that and answer the additional questions:
-"Do you spend more money on items less than £10 or items nore than £10?"
+- "Did I spend more money on items less than £20 or items more than £20?"
 Returns Yes/No
-"What item did I spend the most money on?"
+- "What was the most expensive item I paid for (aka highest expenditure)?"
-"I had a budget of £2000.
+- "I had a budget of £2000.
 Was I over or below budget".
-"I was travelling for 50 days.
+- "I was travelling for 50 days.
 What was my average spend per a day while traveling?"

 Or you can also download a csv of you bank statement and run that through and answer some questions about your spend.

+Note some items are income and should be ignored

 ### Part III: Scrape website (Will skip)